Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Preliminaries

+We start by reviewing some classical notions from recursion theory or computability theory.
+All these facts are well-known, the reader is referred to \cite{chiswell_course_2009} for computability theory, and to \cite[Chapter 14]{griffor_handbook_1999} for a survey on numberings.

+We will use the word \textit{algorithm} to refer to the formal object of Turing machine.
+We will use other common synonyms such as ``effective procedure''.
+A partial function $f\colon D\subset\N\to\N$ is \textit{computable }if there is an algorithm satisfying the following.
+On input $n$, the algorithm halts if and only if $n\in D$, and in this case outputs $f(n)$.
+A subset $D\subset\N$ is \textit{semi-decidable }when there is an algorithm that halts on input $n$ if and only if $n\in D$.
+A set $D\subset\N$ is \textit{decidable }when both $D$ and $\N-D$ are semi-decidable.

-In this article we need to discuss the computability of graphs, group actions, and infinite paths.
-For a group $G$, this will be related with computability notions on the symbolic space $A^{G}$ in \secref{medvedev}.
-We consider a unified approach using numberings, a generalization of Gödel numberings introduced by Yuri Ershov.
-A survey on the subject can be found in \cite[Chapter 14]{griffor_handbook_1999}. \begin{defn} A (bijective)\textbf{ numbering }of a set $X$ is a bijective map $\nu:N\to X$, where $N$ is a decidable subset of $\N$.
-We call $(X,\nu)$ a \textbf{numbered set}.
-When $\nu(n)=x$, we say that $n$ is a \textbf{name} for $x$, or that $n$ represents $x$.
+All these notions extend directly to products $\N^{p}$, $p\geq1$, and sets of words $A^{\ast}$, as these objects can be represented by natural numbers in a canonical way.
+In order to extend these notions to other objects such as graphs and countable groups, we take a unified approach via numberings: \begin{definition} A (bijective)\textit{ numbering }of a set $X$ is a bijective map $\nu:N\to X$, where $N$ is a decidable subset of $\N$.
+We call $(X,\nu)$ a \textit{numbered set}.
+When $\nu(n)=x$, we say that $n$ is a \textit{name} for $x$, or that $n$ represents $x$. \end{definition}

-As long as the set $X$ is infinite, we can always assume that the set $N$ equals $\N$, because a decidable and infinite subset of $\N$ admits a computable bijection onto $\N$.